wyyw01/whoami/README.md

 # JSC370 Winter 2022

-You need to make a fork of this repository, add your name to the list below, following this format:
+You need to make a fork of this repository, and replace your name in the list below with your github, following this format:

 [**@username**](https://github.com/username/) something about you